vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping.md

 - `loading: boolean` - a reactive object containing information about loading state of your `search` method.

-- `error: UseShippingErrors` - a reactive object containing the error message, if `search` failed for any reason.
+- `error: UseShippingErrors` - a reactive object containing the error message, if `load` or `save` failed for any reason.

 ```ts
 interface UseShippingErrors {